ceumicrodata/csvtools/README.md

 1. ease of use - fields are given by name instead of index
 1. interoperability within package through pipes
-1. minimal interface (i.e. exclusive use of standard input/output wherever possible)
+1. minimal interface (e.g. exclusive use of standard input/output wherever possible)
+1. only [well formatted](https://tools.ietf.org/html/rfc4180) csv files with header row, `,` as field separator and `"` as quote character - as provided by the python csv module
+1. python 3 compatibility

 ------------------